What Is a Delivery Bond for Immigration and How Does It Work?

 Legal implications are a serious consideration when it comes to non-compliance.

 Failure to adhere to release restrictions can result in a myriad of legal complications for the individual in question.
-This can includie potential arrest and detention.
+This can include potential arrest and detention.
 These actions could have detrimental effects on their current immigration case, creating further obstacles and challenges.

 How Long Does It Take to Get an Immigration Bond?